top of page

 Step 4

-May 11 2026, log onto the Royal Mayo Mail Camel Post map page to see where Mayo is based amongst the dunes as she prepares to embark on her first Simpson Desert Expedition!
+May 11 2026 - Log onto this page to see where Mayo is camped among the dunes as she prepares to embark on her first Simpson Desert Expedition.

-June 10 2026 - Royal Mayo Mail with Your Story arrives in Birdsville, Queensland
+June 10 2026 - Mayo will arrive with Your Story in Birdsville, Queensland at the conclusion of the Simpson Desert Expedition.

 June 11 2026 - Mayo delivers her mail to the Birdsville Post Office from where Your Story is forwarded to its final destination.